microsoft/azure-iot-developer-kit/docs/getting-started.md

 ### A. Make sure you have everything you need

-All you need is a DevKit board and a Micro USB cable:
+All you need are a DevKit board and a Micro USB cable:

 ![][getting-started-hardware]

 ### B. Launch Visual Studio Code

-This is the primary editor for developing on the DevKit.
-Make sure you open VS Code before connecting to the DevKit board for it to identify the board successfully.
+This will be the primary editor for developing on DevKit.
+Make sure you open VS Code before connecting to the DevKit board so that it can identify the board successfully.

 ### C. Connect your DevKit board to PC via USB